jup-ag/space-station/docs/3-limit-order/1-limit-order-api.md

 **1. Install the libraries**

-To run this example requires a minimum of [NodeJS 16](https://nodejs.org/en).
+Running this example requires a minimum of [NodeJS 16](https://nodejs.org/en).
 In your command line terminal, install the libraries.

 ```bash
 npm i @solana/web3.js